She was dying. The light flickered.

 She fingered the gold locket he had given her the night before their final goodbye and felt her time on Earth coming to its conclusion.
 She saw her life in a long line of memories.
 She saw his face more clearly than she had in years, and as she breathed her last, the light in the window flickered and went out.

-Yet if anyone had been watching the window, they would’ve seen that just after it died, it burst forth with the brightest show of illumination the lamp had ever cast in all its forty years.
+Yet if anyone had been watching the window, they would’ve seen that just before it died, it burst forth with the brightest show of illumination the lamp had ever cast in all its forty years.

 Sorry.
 It’s raining and I’m not in a ‘present moment’ mood.
 Hope you all have a pleasant weekend!